PopularPays/handbook/Hiring Documents/Guide to Your Equity.md

 Vesting happens on a monthly basis (so you vest 1/48 of your options each month), but many vesting schedules also include a cliff.

-A cliff is a period at the beginning of the vesting period where your equity does not vest monthly, but instead vests at the end.
+A cliff is a period at the beginning of the vesting period where your equity does not vest monthly, but instead vests at the end of the cliff period.
 At most companies, including Popular Pays, this cliff happens at one year.
 This means that if you leave your job before you’ve worked for a whole year, none of your options will be vested.
 At the end of that year, you’ll vest the entire year’s worth of equity all at once.
 This helps keep the ownership of Popular Pays stock to folks who have worked at the company for a meaningful amount of time.

 ## Dilution

 When Popular Pays raises money from outside investors, it needs to create new stock to sell those investors.
 You will own the same number of shares as you did before, but there will be more total shares of Popular Pays available, so you will own a smaller percent of the company -- this is called dilution.

-If we get a fair valuation for the company, then the value of your options stay the same when we raise outside money because the company’s new valuation will be equal to the old value of the company + the new capital raised.
+If we get a fair valuation for the company, then the value of your options may stay the same when we raise outside money because the company’s new valuation will be equal to the old value of the company + the new capital raised.
 For example, if Popular Pays is worth $20m and we raise $5m, we are now worth $25m.
 If you owned 5% of $20m before, you now own 4% of $25m (we sold 20% of the company, or, said differently, diluted you by 20%).
 The 5% stake was worth $1m before the fundraise and the 4% stake is now worth $1m.
+NOTE: this is for demonstration only, and the example math provided does not represent the amount of $$ you would make if selling your shares, as many other factors go into this, including but not limited to your strike price, a potential sale price, taxes, investor terms, etc.

 You can also be diluted as we give equity to employees.
 Popular Pays gives stock option grants to new employees out of an option pool, or a group of options that the Popular Pays board of directors creates all at once.
 This means that you will not be diluted each time we hire a new employee, but only when we need to create a new option pool.
-Popular Pays’s current option pool is intended to cover the next 10-20 teammates we think we'll need to hire before our Series B round, after which we want to create another option pool.
+Popular Pays’s current option pool is intended to cover the next 10-20 teammates we think we'll need to hire before our next fundraising round, after which we want to create another option pool.
 For some high-level executive hires, the board might approve stock option grants outside of the equity pool.
 In both cases, the hope is that employees add more value to the company than the equity they receive.

 Investor dilution won’t affect the value of your stock, but the valuation that we raise money at definitely will.
 Valuations (how much a company is worth) in private markets are highly unpredictable and subjective -- a share of Popular Pays stock is worth whatever someone will pay for it.
 Competition between investors, general market performance, perceived future value, and our negotiation skills all play into that valuation and the value of your options will be affected by those forces.